Skip to content

 1. Hierarchy

-The hierarchy of policies is preserved in nested multilateral federations where a trust anchor in one federation may act as an intermediate entity in another.
+The principle of policy hierarchy is preserved in nested federations where a trust anchor in one federation may act as an intermediate entity in another.

 4. Operation

-A policy operates by performing a check, a modification, or a combination of both on a given metadata parameter.
+A policy is a check, a modification, or a combination of both on a given metadata parameter.

 OpenID Federation 1.0 specifies 7 standard operators.
-A federation may define and use additional custom operators, provided they don’t break the general principles of policy.
+A federation may define and use additional custom operators, provided they are in line the principles

-The resolution and application of metadata policies is an integral part of the trust chain resolution process.
+The resolution and application of metadata policies occurs as part of the trust chain resolution.

 6. Determinism